 There are approximately 1,450 inland lakes and countless tributary streams and rivers that flow throughout the 910 square miles of Oakland County.
 These unique and abundant resources contribute to the quality of life for residents and visitors to the area.
-On April 1, 2012, Upper Bushman Lake at Independence Oaks-North became the only public access lake in southeast Michigan with a special Catch-and-Release-Only designation.
+Upper Bushman Lake at Independence Oaks-North is the only public access lake in southeast Michigan with a special Catch-and-Release-Only designation.

 There are many factors that can influence the health of the abundant natural resources in Oakland County and beyond.
 Human activities can cause adverse impacts to the natural environment-especially surface water quality.
 The good news is that most of these potential pollution-causing activities can be mitigated through proactive management strategies, and it starts with awareness of the resource and education on how to protect it through pollution prevention.